RamseyInHouse/scut/README.md

 ### SCSS Style Guide

-Basically: Have a look at existing SCSS files within `src/` and match their style.
+**Please have a look at existing SCSS files within `src/` and try to match their style.**

+(Or, if you think there's a better way to do things, please file an issue.)

-Here are some guidelines, as well:
+Here are some guidelines to explain how I've been doing things:

-- **Head the file with a block comment naming the utility and listing any dependencies.** In the end, that block comment should also contain the URL of the utilities' documentation.
+- **Head the file with a block comment naming the utility and listing any dependencies.** In the end, that block comment should also contain the URL of the utility's documentation.
 For example:

 ```scss
 /*==========================
 SCUT PIXELS TO EMS